shallihan/reddit-basic/README.md

 ## Getting Started

-To start you'll need to install some software and a few packages
+To start you'll need to install

 * Node.js / npm

+### React libraries and packages used
 * Create-React-App
 * Redux
 * Redux-Toolkit